requests/requests-threads/README.rst

 	if __name__ == '__main__':
 	    react(main)

-*This example works on Python 2 and Python 3.*
+*This example works on both Python 2 and Python 3.*

 --------------------